• Skip to primary navigation

 You don't have to live with scratched hardwood floors!
 There is a super easy way to fix shallow scratches and it doesn't cost a lot!

 Then one day while digging through my utility drawer (aka the “who knows what’s in there drawer”), I found a pack of DAP Wood Blend Sticks.
 I have no idea where these things came from.
 I have no memory of buying them and neither does my husband.
 But I digress.
-Anyway, I decided to see if they would fix my scratched wood floors problem.

 Step One: Rub the Wax Sticks on the Hardwood Scratches